port-neon/ExpectoPurronum/README.md

 The Windows version mainly runs from the system tray and stores settings locally.
 If launch at startup is enabled, the app writes the related startup configuration.

 ---

+## 🕊️ Privacy Notice

+Expecto Purronum is designed to detect whether keyboard activity looks like “a cat stepping on the keyboard”, not to record what the user types.

+To provide automatic keyboard protection, the app needs to check certain keyboard event states, such as:

+- Whether a key is being held down for too long
+- Whether multiple nearby keys are being pressed at the same time
+- Whether special keys are held abnormally
+- Whether the keyboard is currently locked or unlocked

+Expecto Purronum does not:

+- Record the actual text you type
+- Save your chats, passwords, accounts, or form content
+- Upload keyboard input content to any server
+- Perform cloud sync or user behavior analytics
+- Collect personally identifiable information in the background

+The app only uses local key-state and timing information to decide whether suspicious input may have occurred, and triggers keyboard lock protection when needed.

+### Local Data

+Expecto Purronum may save some app settings locally, such as:

+- Language preference
+- Detection timing settings
+- Launch at startup preference
+- Current protection-related configuration

+These settings are used to keep your preferences when the app starts again.

+### Launch at Startup

+If launch at startup is enabled, the Windows version writes the related startup configuration for the current user so the app can start automatically after login.
+You can disable launch at startup from the app settings at any time.

+---